BYU Division of Continuing Education: BYU Salt Lake Center

 The BYU Salt Lake Center is one of two satellite campuses operated by BYU.
-Beginning in 1952 lectures and classes were periodically offered by BYU faculty in Salt Lake City.
-In January 1959 the BYU Salt Lake Center was formally organized with Lynn M. Hilton as chairman.
-It was originally located in the Alfred McCune House, but this proved to be too small for the program.
-Other courses were offered at the Craft House, Barrett Hall, the Salt Lake Assembly Hall, the Institute of Religion adjacent to the University of Utah, and many other locations.
-In 1972, the Salt Lake Center was relocated to 401 Twelfth Avenue in the former Veteran's Hospital.
+Beginning in 1952, lectures and classes were periodically offered by BYU faculty in Salt Lake City.
+In January 1959, the BYU Salt Lake Center was formally organized with Lynn M. Hilton as chairman.
+It was originally located in the Alfred McCune House, but this proved to be too small for the program and some courses were offered at the Craft House, Barrett Hall, the Salt Lake Assembly Hall, the Institute of Religion building adjacent to the University of Utah, and other locations.

-Since 2006, the BYU Salt Lake Center has been located in the former Triad Center.
+In 1972, the Salt Lake Center was relocated from the McCune House to the former Veteran's Hospital at 401 Twelfth Avenue.
+In 1986, it was moved to a building on 3900 South and a few years later moved again to a building on Highland Drive, which was dedicated in 1998.
+In 2007, the Salt Lake Center was moved to the Triad Center, just west of Temple Square.
+The state of Utah then purchased the center's former Highland Drive building in exchange for a former state office building downtown, which later became in the church's West Office Building.

 BYU Barlow Center

 The BYU Barlow Center located in Washington, D.C., houses BYU Washington Seminar students, the Church's Office of International and Government Affairs, Church Educational System offices and rooms for institute classes, and a student branch.